-The Victorian Government has committed $50 million over four years to support local governments and other service providers to invest in early childhood infrastructure.
-An additional $10 million was committed in the 2016-17 State Budget to address early years demand in high growth areas, making a total of $60 million invested in early years infrastructure over 4 years.
+The Andrews Labor Government has committed $70 million between 2015-19 to support local governments and other service providers to invest in early childhood infrastructure.
+Of this $70 million, $10 million was committed to address early years demand in high growth areas, and a further $10 million to collocate early years infrastructure to school sites.
 This investment through the Children’s Facilities Capital Program will support the provision of high quality early years programs for children and their families by:

 - increasing infrastructure capacity to deliver kindergarten program for children in the year before school